 Can chickens lay eggs without the presence of a rooster?

-According to Forestry, “Hens will lay eggs regardless of whether or not there is a rooster present.”
+Hens lay eggs even when no rooster is present.
+Forestry confirms, “Hens will lay eggs regardless of whether or not there is a rooster present.”
+However, these eggs remain unfertilized and cannot develop into chicks.

 What is the maximum number of eggs a chicken can lay in a week?

-According to Forestry, “Most chickens lay one egg per day, or about 5-7 eggs per week, but some breeds can lay more or less than that.”
+Chickens lay eggs based on their breed and age.
+Forestry reports, “Most chickens lay one egg per day, or about 5–7 eggs per week, but some breeds can lay more or less than that.”
+Healthy hens with optimal conditions may reach the upper end of that range.

 How is egg production managed on a poultry farm?